 I was most inspired by my former neighbor, Tanya Vickers.
 Tanya taught biology at the University of Utah, and assisted me in getting my first lab job, as well as providing great encouragement and support.
 I am convinced that I wouldn't be where I am today without Tanya's guidance.

-Do you have any suggestions for how kids in middle school can get an introduction to your field?
+Do you have any suggestions for how undergraduate students can get practical experience in your field?

 - The human genome has over 3 billion base pairs, which is almost 10 times as many people living in the U.S. today